danyadsmith/sand-dancer/notes/chapter-08.md

   * Check if something `has been` or `has not been` in a given state on any turn until the present moment
   * Check if something `was` or `was not` true at the start of the current turn
   * Check if something `had been` or `had not been` true at the start of the current turn
+* The phrases `rule succeeds` and `rule fails` behave like `stop the action` and explicitly record that the action succeeded or failed
+* The Inform 7 Index includes a **Scenes** panel that includes all of the rules that apply to each scene.
+* The game supports precise tracking of the **time of day** simulating a standard 24-hour clock.
+* Each turn advances the clock by one minute

 ### Quotes from the Text

 No. 1: